tylernfornes/SELinux-Benchmark-Scripts/README.md

 Example:

-python pipepartymaster.py 10 - will display how many times integer was exchanged in 10 seconds
+python pipepartymaster.py 10 - will display how many times increasing integer was exchanged in 10 seconds